invoke-ai/InvokeAI/docs/installation/INSTALL_MAC.md

 ### How come `--seed` doesn't work?

-First this:
+!!!
+Information

-> Completely reproducible results are not guaranteed across PyTorch releases,
-> individual commits, or different platforms.
-Furthermore, results may not be
-> reproducible between CPU and GPU executions, even when using identical seeds.
+    Completely reproducible results are not guaranteed across PyTorch releases, individual commits, or different platforms.
+Furthermore, results may not be reproducible between CPU and GPU executions, even when using identical seeds.

 [PyTorch docs](https://pytorch.org/docs/stable/notes/randomness.html)